The Honorable John D. Bates

 How to apply:

-Applicants must submit a cover letter, resume, writing sample, undergraduate and law school transcripts, and at least two letters of recommendations.
+Applicants must submit a cover letter, resume, writing sample, undergraduate and law school transcripts, and at least three letters of recommendation.

-Or electronically either via the Online System for Clerkship Application & Review (“OSCAR”) at https://oscar.symplicity.com/ or by emailing applications to the following email address: email@example.com.
+Or electronically either via the Online System for Clerkship Application & Review (“OSCAR”) https://oscar.uscourts.gov/ or by emailing applications to the following email address: email@example.com.

 Please do not submit duplicate applications via OSCAR and email.